sseraj/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 This approach was particularly important for the wind speed of 15 m/s to acheive the time-step size conevergence, which exhibits highly separated flow, with the sectional angle of attack distribution ranging between 15° and 35°.

-The figure below compares the rotor performance (thrust and torque) against experimental data and available other numerical results[^2].
+The figure below compares the rotor performance (thrust and torque) against experimental data and available other numerical results [2].
 For the Nalu-Wind results, the rotor performance was averaged over the last one revolution.

 ```{image} figures_and_scripts/PhaseVi.png
 :alt: Cf